US blacklists Xiaomi, CNOOC, Skyrizon, raising heat on China | Business

 “CNOOC acts as a bully for the Peoples Liberation Army to intimidate Chinas neighbors, and the Chinese military continues to benefit from government civil-military fusion policies for malign purposes,” Ross said.

+A CNOOC spokesperson said in a statement that it will “continue to monitor the progress,'' acknowledging that the company had been put on the entity list.

-Chinese state-owned company Skyrizon was also added to the economic blacklist, for its push to “acquire and indigenise foreign military technologies,” Ross said.
+Chinese state-owned company Skyrizon was also added to the economic blacklist, for its push to “acquire and indigenize foreign military technologies,” Ross said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)